 SOPs improve operational efficiency and ensure consistent processes are followed.

-Standard Operating Procedures (SOPs), first adopted by the railroad industry in an effort to prevent literal train wrecks, have become widely embraced by many businesses that wish to avoid figurative train wrecks.
-It's safe to say that every business (except perhaps a sole proprietorship) stands to benefit from formalizing its standard operating procedures (SOPs).
+The railroad industry first adopted Standard Operating Procedures (SOPs) to prevent literal train wrecks.
+SOPs have become widely embraced by many businesses that wish to avoid figurative train wrecks.
+It's safe to say that every company (except perhaps a sole proprietorship) stands to benefit from formalizing its SOPs.
+But that still doesn’t honestly answer the question, “What are SOPs,” or instead, “What are SOPs for”?
 Here is a working definition of SOPs:

 "SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They are also known as standing operating procedures."

-Any SOP may require that certain exceptions be addressed in a separate exception handling SOP.
+Any SOP may require addressing certain exceptions in a separate exception handling SOP.
 The repository for SOPs needs to be well organized and easily searchable so that employees can view instructions at their desks, on the plant floor, or in the field.
 No more SOP binders!

 When SOPs are documented and kept up to date with changing business needs, organizations see the following benefits:

-First, define an outline or hierarchy of the SOPs within your company or department.
-For each SOP, define an author (or authors) and an approver.
+Typically, the first step in beginning to standardize your processes is creating an SOP.
+Here is how to create an SOP: First, define an outline or hierarchy of the SOPs within your company or department.
+For each SOP and SOP template, define an author (or authors) and an approver.
 Responsibilities for drafting SOPs are usually dispersed, so create or specify a template before your team begins documenting the SOPs.